-Here are a few recent studio landscapes from this winter.
+Here are a few recent larger landscapes.
 They will be going to the Grenning Gallery for my solo show this August (hence the sizes in inches).

 Here are some of the plein air landscape sketches from Bordeaux and Chianti painted the last month.
 We stayed in the little village of Pujols near Saint-Émilion (Bordeaux) in France, and then in Chianti near Tavarnelle val di Pesa.

 My liver will need some time to recover.